n0rad/restmcu/README.rst

 RestMcu is a generic program for micro-controllers (arduino only for the moment) with a network interface.
 It provide through a restfull (json only) interface :

-- static board configuration (description, list of pins, ...)
+- static board configuration (description, list of lines, ...)
-- dynamic board configuration (ip, port, pin notify url)
+- dynamic board configuration (ip, port, line notify url)
-- static pin configuration (based on electronic pin wiring) : analog/digital, input,output, ...
+- static line configuration (based on electronic line wiring) : analog/digital, input,output, ...
-- dynamic pin name and notification conditions
+- dynamic line name and notification conditions
-- notify a server of pin change based on condition set on pins
+- notify a server of line change based on condition set on lines
 - support of hmac-sha256 security between board and server
-- keep states of pins in eeprom is case of power failure
+- keep states of lines in eeprom is case of power failure

 The electronic wiring configuration is provided by a simple C file used during compilation